Search authors by name

 Brittny Bottorff lives in San Francisco and works as an attorney with the Maier Law Group.
 She specializes in labor and employment law and cybersecurity and data privacy issues.
 Brittny served on the Board of Trustees for San Francisco Playhouse from 2009 until 2016, and was a co-founder of LitUp Writers, a creative nonfiction humor reading series that produced live shows in San Francisco.
 Brittny graduated from the University of Texas School of Law in 1996.
 An avid audio story enthusiast, Brittny spends much of her idle (and not so idle) moments listening to a variety of podcasts.
 Her favorite, of course, is Life of the Law.

-Osagie Obasogie J.D., Ph.D., is Professor of Law at the University of California, Hastings with a joint appointment at UCSF Department of Social and Behavioral Sciences.
-He is also a Senior Fellow at the Center for Genetics and Society and is a Soros Justice Fellow with the Open Society Institute.
-Obasogie’s scholarly interests include Constitutional law, bioethics, sociology of law, and reproductive and genetic technologies.
+Osagie Obasogie J.D., Ph.D., is the Haas Distinguished Chair and Professor of Bioethics in the Joint Medical Program and School of Public Health.
+He began his career at the University of California, Hastings College of Law as an Associate and then full Professor of Law, teaching courses on Constitutional Law, race and law and the health sciences.
+He joined Berkeley in 2016.
+Obasogie is a Soros Justice Fellow with the Open Society Institute.
 His writings have spanned both academic and public audiences, with journal articles in venues such as the Law & Society Review, University of Pennsylvania Journal of Constitutional Law, Stanford Technology Law Review, and the Journal of Law, Medicine, and Ethics along with commentaries in outlets including the New York Times, Slate, the Los Angeles Times, Boston Globe, San Francisco Chronicle, and New Scientist.
-His first book, Blinded By Sight: Seeing Race Through the Eyes of the Blind, was published by Stanford University Press and his second book on the past, present, and future of bioethics is under contract with the University of California Press.
+His first book, Blinded By Sight: Seeing Race Through the Eyes of the Blind, was published by Stanford University Press.
 Obasogie received his B.A. with distinction from Yale University, his J.D. from Columbia Law School where he was a Harlan Fiske Stone Scholar, and his Ph.D. in Sociology from the University of California, Berkeley where he was a fellow with the National Science Foundation.

 Search authors by name